flyteorg/flyte/rsts/getting_started/index.rst

     export PATH=$(pwd)/bin:$PATH # Only required if user used different path then /usr/local/bin

-* Start a Flyte demonstration environment on your local machine
+Start a Flyte demonstration environment on your local machine:

 .. prompt:: bash $